-Tip: Have the kids do this on a paper or paper plates to reduce mess.
-You can use smocks or just have them take off their shirts and dump them in the bath when they are done.
+Tip: Have the kids do this on paper or paper plates to reduce the mess.
+You can use smocks or have them take off their shirts and dump them in the bath when done.

 Object Hide and Seek

 Take any toy or game (we have this bowling pin set that I used) and hide it around the house.
 Don’t forget to count how many you hid!
 Then have them go around the house trying to find the items.
-You can do easier or harder object and easier or harder hiding places depending on the age of the kids involved.
+You can do easier or harder objects and easier or harder hiding places depending on the kids’ age.

-Pro-tip: hide the items at nights after the kids are asleep and let them know as soon as they wake up about the game.
+Pro-tip: hide the items at night after the kids are asleep and let them know as soon as they wake up about the game.
 Hopefully, this will give you a chance to drink your coffee in peace while they run around the house.
-A great fun thing to do with kids that allows you to have just a bit of piece and quite!
+A great fun thing to do with kids that allows you to have just a bit of peace and quiet!

 Invisible Water Fight

 This one only works if you have the right set up so YMMV.
 We took chairs and stood by the window, and had the kids shoot water guns at the trees and bushes outside the house.
 This only worked for us because we have one window that is not street-facing and looks out to an area that rarely has people pass by.

 They were under strict instructions to stop immediately if anyone walked by.
 Of course, they started aiming at neighbor’s windows at the end of the activity, but we have a decent 45 minutes of fun before we had to shut that down.